jkb2121/ans/README.md

 * I've added mitnick to the /etc/sudoers
   * mitnick	ALL=NOPASSWD: ALL  # for general ansible goodness
   * mitnick	ALL=(solr) NOPASSWD: ALL  # for executing the geerlingguy.solr
+* Replaced Debian's default ansible 1.7 to ansible 2.2 using pip install.

 So with those changes above (I'll list any more that I find) I should be able to use ansible and ansible-playbooks